 Amarc is a British Columbia-based mineral exploration and development company with an experienced and successful management team that is focused on the discovery and development of a new generation of British Columbia ("BC") copper mines.
 The company is publicly traded in Canada on the TSX Venture Exchange (AHR) and in the United States on the Over the Counter Bulletin Board (AXREF).

-Amarc has assembled a strong portfolio of high-quality copper districts: at IKE, DUKE and JOY, and followed up by establishing strong project level financings with an experienced mine operator - Hudbay Minerals Inc. - to advance both the IKE and JOY projects.
-These partnership-style financings are an effective way to minimize dilution to a company's current shareholders.
+Amarc has assembled a strong portfolio of high-quality copper districts: at IKE, DUKE and JOY.
 Amarc is self funding exploration at the DUKE project.

-Successful field programs, including drilling, advanced each of Amarc's projects in 2017, with aggressive follow up programs planned for 2018.
+Successful field programs, including drilling, advanced each of Amarc's projects in 2017 and 2018.

 A solid corporate platform has been created from which to launch value creation through exploration and development.